What is EOQ and Why Do I Need It?

 EOQ = 2 *Annual Demand (Usage) * Order Cost / Carrying Cost

 Essentially, the method tries to balance the goal of ensuring that there is inventory to satisfy demand while considering the ordering and carrying costs; trying to keep those as low as is possible.

-Why is it needed?
 Well, inventory is expensive.
 It’s expense to manufacture or procure and it’s expensive to keep in stock.
-Whether it is raw materials, Work in Process (WIP) or Finished Goods, companies can use Economic Order Quantity as an efficient ordering guideline to prevent shortages while not maintaining excess inventories.
+Whether it is raw materials, Work in Process (WIP) or Finished Goods, companies can use EOQ as an efficient ordering guideline to prevent shortages while not maintaining excess inventories.
 Economic Order Quantity is often one of many inventory planning techniques available in an inventory control or ERP solution.
 Other techniques include Reorder Points, Period of Supply, etc.

 Interested in learning more about our ERP solution or have a question for us?
 Don't hesitate to contact us.
 You can reach us online or give us a call at 978-269-6500.